-Cape Town - Cabinet has mandated Human Settlements Minister Tokyo Sexwale to urgently interact with the Gauteng provincial government to find an amicable solution to address the situation in Lenasia.
+Cape Town - Cabinet has mandated Human Settlements Minister Tokyo Sexwale to urgently work with the Gauteng government to find an amicable solution to the situation in Lenasia.

 “Cabinet was also sympathetic to the people who have lost their property there, some of them probably their lifetime savings.

 “But Cabinet then said the minister, with the government of Gauteng, must work on that issue and look at alternatives, but ensure that all that has to be done must be done within the law,” she said.